MaximMeusPXL/shelfware/README.md

 Required variables in `.env`:
 - `DATABASE_URL` - PostgreSQL connection string
-- `JWT_SECRET` - Secret key for JWT tokens
+- `JWT_SECRET` - Secret key for JWT tokens (⚠️ **Change this in production!**)
 - `BACKEND_PORT` - Port for the backend server (default: 3001)
 - `CORS_ORIGIN` - Allowed origins for CORS (default: http://localhost:5173)

 #### Frontend Environment Variables

-The frontend has **optional** environment variables.
+The frontend has optional environment variables.
 If not provided, it defaults to `http://localhost:3001` for the API:

 ```bash
 cd frontend